17 Trails... maps, reports, photos. Scroll down or click on links below:

 Dunnellon Trail - The trail is part of the Marjorie Harris Carr Cross Florida Greenway, running from Bridges Road in Dunnellon 2.5 miles along the scenic Rainbow River and across a bridge over the Withlacoochee River to SR41/CR39 in Citrus Springs.
 Eventually, it will link to the Withlacoochee State Trail (currently, via a street route) and other trails in the planned statewide network.
-(Trip report: August 2015)
+(Reported: August 2015)

 End Points: Bridge St.

 Location: Marion and Citrus Counties (See map )